Rudolf Virchow: Scientific career

 The Prussian government employed Virchow to study the typhus epidemic in Upper Silesia in 1847–1848.
 It was from this medical campaign that he developed his ideas on social medicine and politics after seeing the victims and their poverty.
 Even though he was not particularly successful in combating the epidemic, his 190-paged Report on the Typhus Epidemic in Upper Silesia in 1848 became a turning point in politics and public health in Germany.
 He returned to Berlin on 10 March 1848, and only eight days later, a revolution broke out against the government in which he played an active part.
 To fight political injustice he helped found Die Medizinische Reform (Medical Reform), a weekly newspaper for promoting social medicine, in July of that year.
 The newspaper ran under the banners "medicine is a social science" and "the physician is the natural attorney of the poor".
 Political pressures forced him to terminate the publication in June 1849, and he was expelled from his official position.

 In November 1848, he was given an academic appointment and left Berlin for the University of Würzburg to hold Germany's first chair of pathological anatomy.
-During his six-year period there, he concentrated on his scientific work, including detailed studies of venous thrombosis and cellular theory.
+During his seven-year period there, he concentrated on his scientific work, including detailed studies of venous thrombosis and cellular theory.
 His first major work there was a six-volume Handbuch der speciellen Pathologie und Therapie (Handbook on Special Pathology and Therapeutics) published in 1854.
 In 1856, he returned to Berlin to become the newly created Chair for Pathological Anatomy and Physiology at the Friedrich-Wilhelms-University, as well as Director of the newly built Institute for Pathology on the premises of the Charité.
 He held the latter post for the next 20 years.